SunsetFi/suntime-js/docs/05-modules.md

 ## Async Modules

-Currently, async modules are not supported, as async (and promises in general) are not yet implemented.
+Currently, top-level async modules are not supported.